WhiZTiM/whiztim.github.io/about.md

 permalink: /about/
 ---

-I am a 24 year old Nigerian who is passionate about Engineering and every detail about it.
+I am a Nigerian who is passionate about Engineering and every detail about it.
 I have a degree in Mechanical Engineering, ditto Production Engineering.
 I love Systems Engineering and Software Engineering.
 I currently work for nHub Nigeria. *I don't get to use much of C++ there, so I am currently open for a Job opportunity!, here's my [CV](/cv)*.

 ## Ummm...
 Say waht?
 I'm a C++ freak